SiriwatHuntra/Project2023/Doc/Readme.txt

-1.git clone
+1.git clone or download and extract folder
-2.extract folder
-2.open app folder with command promt
+2.open command promt then go to "app" folder
-3.run command "npm install" *that will install every thing you need 4.running web by "npm start"
+3.run command "npm install" *that will install every thing you need* 4.running web by command "npm start"

 ***still have problem with route if it not work